-- 1.1 On 12 April 2006, Qantas applied for an allocation of three frequencies per week of capacity on the Vietnam route to permit Jetstar, a wholly-owned subsidiary of Qantas, to operate services on the Vietnam route.
-Jetstar plans to operate three services per week between Sydney and Ho Chi Minh City from November 2006.
+1.1 On 23 January 2007, Qantas applied for an allocation of 909 seats per week of capacity on the Malaysia route to permit Jetstar, a wholly-owned subsidiary of Qantas, to operate services on the Malaysia route.
+Jetstar plans to operate three services per week between Sydney and Kuala Lumpur from September 2007.
 The services would be operated using A330-200 aircraft with 303 seats in a two-class configuration.
-Qantas proposes to code share on Jetstar's services. - 1.2 The Commission published a notice on 19 April 2006, inviting other applications or submissions about the application.
-No applications or submissions were received. - 1.3 All material supplied by the applicant is filed on the Register of Public Documents.
+Qantas proposes to code share on Jetstar's services.

+1.2 The Commission published a notice on 29 January 2007, inviting applications from interested parties for capacity on the route.
+No applications were received.

+1.3 All material supplied by the applicant is filed on the Register of Public Documents.